GeorgiosKyrio/mcmc-agnfit/README.md

 Before running the MCMC, the user is required to provide:

+**Important to note that for the maximum Accretion Rate we use the physical constraint of the Eddington Limit**

 - **Redshift** `z` of the AGN under investigation
 - **Viewing angle** `theta` of the AGN in degrees
 - **Initial guesses** and **prior ranges** for the following parameters: